apache/sling-project-archetype/README.md

 #### Introduction

-This archetype will create a Sling project that can be deployed on the Sling 12.
+This archetype will create a Sling project that can be deployed on the Sling.
 In contrast to the Apache Sling Maven Archetypes this one is geared towards creating a full project and not just a single module.